adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #168 Almost finished with all the vidoes.
 About to start working on the actual assignments.

 #169 Really need to start wrapping everything up now to complete the class.

+#170 Let's see if we can wrap up tomorrow morning.